-ARTICLE 15: SAFETY FOOTWEAR ALLOWANCE
+ARTICLE 15: SAFETY FOOTWEAR REIMBURSEMENT

-The City will provide a new pair of safety shoes to a maximum cost of \$200.00 for each employee determined to be exposed to Risk Level 1 or Risk Level 2, foot hazards as identified in the Safety Footwear Policy and approved by the City Manager.
+The City will provide a new pair of safety shoes to a maximum cost of \$250.00 for each employee determined to be exposed to Risk Level 1 or Risk Level 2, foot hazards as identified in the Safety Footwear Policy and approved by the City Manager.
 Except in unusual circumstances, safety shoes will not be purchased for an employee more frequently than once every 6 months.
+All safety footwear must comply with the American Society for Testing and Materials ("ASTM") or the American National Standards Institute ("ANSI") standards required for the work to be performed by the employee as referenced in the current Safety Footwear and Allowance Policy.